16 Different Types of Prickly Pear Cactus (With Pictures)

 Fruit Color: | Red or purple |

-Native to California, Arizona, Texas, and northern Mexico, the Engelmann’s prickly pear is a reasonably fast-growing cactus that can achieve a height of 5 feet and 15 feet wide, which makes it a good choice for filling spaces in a desert garden.
-Also known as the tulip prickly pear, the plant will grow bright yellow flowers every year with edible fruits that appear red to purple in color.
+Native to California, Arizona, Texas, and northern Mexico, the Engelmann’s prickly pear is a reasonably fast-growing cactus that can grow 5 feet tall and 15 feet wide, which makes it a good choice for filling spaces in a desert garden.
+Also known as the tulip prickly pear, the plant will grow bright yellow flowers every year with edible fruits that appear red to purple.

 6. Hedgehog Prickly Pear